Before you move often, you must move well.

 Our cardio days will continue to include longer work periods (4 rounds of 1 min on), followed by shorter rest periods, which allows you to build fitness and resiliency at a higher heart rate.

-Building off each 8 week program, you will continue to get stronger and more resilient.
+Building off each 8 week program, you will continue to get stronger and more resilient, without getting bored!

 Work Smarter, Not Harder

-- Corrective exercises given to you in your Assessment.
-(15 minutes)
+- Unique Corrective exercises given to you in your Initial Assessment.
+(5 minutes)

 - Mindset of setting intentions for your hour in what you want to focus on.
 (1 minute)

-- Warm up of joint using Functional Range Conditioning to prepare for load.
+- Warm up of joints and muscles using dynamic movements and held positions to prepare for load.
 (15 minutes)

-- Stop the stress process with breathing.
+- Stop the stress process with paced breathing.
 (1-3 minutes)

 Why 8 week sessions?